DPRDATA.COM

 ⚠️

-DPR didn't just fail to fix the revenue problem — DPR IS the revenue problem.
-The staffing crisis created the cost recovery collapse.
+THE BOTTOM LINEDPR didn't just fail to fix the revenue problem — DPR IS the revenue problem.
+A workplace culture that couldn't retain coaches created the cost recovery collapse.

 DPR'S SLIDE